-Spine Surgery Recovery: Come Back like a Champ
+Spine Surgery Recovery: Come Back Like a Champ

 Don’t let a lack of independence or mobility affect your recovery time.

 Even though you’ve been here before, it’s important to review all the reminders to properly prepare for recovery from spine surgery.
-Don’t let a lack of independence or mobility affect your recovery time.
+Don’t let a lack of independence or mobility affect your back surgery recovery time.
 These preparation tips and recovery tools will help you come back from revision spinal surgery like a champ.

-Set Up Your Recovery Space
+Set Up Your Back Surgery Recovery Space

-- Get Comfortable: Laying down and rolling out of bed can be extremely difficult following any spinal surgery.
+Laying down and rolling out of bed can be extremely difficult following any spinal surgery.
 So in your living room or common area set up a comfortable chair that is easy to get in and out of and spend your first few nights in.
 Make sure to have pillows within reach to adjust your seated position and cushion any sore muscles.

-- Check Accessibility: Recall your post op restrictions like no lifting above your head and reaching for high shelves.
+Recall your post op restrictions like no lifting above your head and reaching for high shelves.
 Go around the house and make sure everything you’ll want is within reach for added independence.
 Food and lightweight kitchenware should be at the front of the fridge and cabinets.
 Medications should be on an easy to access counter or table close by.
 And don’t forget to make everyday items accessible like a towel, toothbrush, and lotion to diminish brace rubbing.

-- Entertainment: Remember every surgery is different, and recovery timelines can fluctuate.
+Remember every surgery is different, and recovery timelines can fluctuate.
 It’s a good idea to have extra entertainment options planned.
 You’re probably past the “I don’t want friends to see me like this” phase from your first surgery.
 So reach out to close friends, extended family, and neighbors to schedule a good time for visitors to stop by to chat or watch a movie during recovery.
 Human interaction and positive support is important, and it will be even more crucial your second time around.

-- Additional Rooms: Don’t limit yourself to one area.
+Don’t limit yourself to one area.
 As you begin to get more active and roam the house, you’ll want at least 2 additional rooms and spaces you can rotate throughout your spine surgery recovery so you aren’t stuck in one spot.
 Possibly set up a chair on a deck or patio to go outside and get fresh air for even a short period of time.
 Changing your environment will encourage mobility and improve your recovery time.

 Get Tools to Get Moving